A chronology of key events:

 1450s - Incas of Peru conquer the Caras people, whose kingdom had its capital in Quito.

-1534 - Spanish conquer Ecuador, which becomes part of the Spanish Vice-royalty of Peru.
+1534 - Spaniards conquer Ecuador, which becomes part of the Spanish Vice-Royalty of Peru.

 1809 - Ecuadoran middle class begins to push for independence.

-1822 - Antonio Jose de Sucre, a follower of pro-independence Simon Bolivar, defeats Spanish royalists at the battle of Pichincha; Ecuador becomes part of independent Gran Colombia, which also encompasses Colombia, Panama and Venezuela.
+1822 - Antonio Jose de Sucre, a follower of the independence leader Simon Bolivar, defeats Spanish royalists at the battle of Pichincha; Ecuador becomes part of independent Gran Colombia, which also encompasses Colombia, Panama and Venezuela.